Skip to content

 Now it's time to set up the Google Sheets action—the event your Zap will perform once the email is sent.
 If you're using the Zap template, these will already be selected for you.
 Otherwise, click the + button at the end of the steps to add a new action.

 Search for and select Google Sheets as your action app and Create Spreadsheet Row as your action event.
-Click Continue.
+Connect your Google Sheets account if you haven't already, then click Continue.

 An action step in the Zap editor with Google Sheets selected for the action app and Create Spreadsheet Row for the action event.